GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/likert_table.md

 * The field ID of the likert field you want to output

 ### $return \| boolean \| optional
 * Set to true to have the likert table HTML returned.
-By default this is false and will automatically be echoed.
+By default, this is false and will automatically be echoed.

 ## Return